 Posteo does not have any mobile or desktop apps.
 To work with the Posteo system you can use the browser interface on desktops, or a third-party email client on desktops or mobile devices.

 While the browser interface may serve your needs on a full-sized desktop computer, you will definitely want to use a third-party app with mobile devices.
-That’s because, as of October, 2019, Posteo’s mobile browser interface was not responsive or adaptive to smaller screens.
+Posteo’s mobile browser interface is not responsive or adaptive to smaller screens.

 When using the browser interface on a mobile device, you can only see a part of the interface at a time, making it really annoying to try to use Posteo this way.
 Here is an example of what the browser interface looks like on a Samsung Galaxy S9+, a phone with a high-quality, hi-resolution display: